Weslie0803/weslie0803.github.io/readme.md

 Weslie: I don't know.
 Maybe he's a mirror in imaginary world.
 His body lies on the earth, with following information:

 - Student in Tsinghua University, Beijing, China
-- Major in Material Science, mibor in Computer Science
+- Major in Material Science, minor in Computer Science
 - Doesn't want to be defined

 ## Related sites